 Can I work?

 - Yes and no. Patients are not allowed to work during the first six months of treatment.
-After completing the first phase, patients are then allowed to seek outside employment while continuing to stay in the program.
-Many join our program and then feel that they are ready to return to work before completion of treatment.
+After completing the first two phases of treatment, patients are then allowed to seek outside employment on a case-by-case basis, while continuing to stay in the program.

 Can I have visitors?